-COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM
+BLOCK GRANT PROGRAM

-WHAT IS THE COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM?
+WHAT IS THE BLOCK GRANT PROGRAM?

-The Community Development Block Grant (CDBG) Program is a source of funds used in the local community to provide decent housing, suitable living environments and economic opportunities primarily for low and moderate income households.
+The Block Grant Program manages federal CDBG and HOME funds used in the local community to provide decent housing, suitable living environments and economic opportunities primarily for low and moderate income households.